icanjs/multi-select/README.md

 - **selected-values**: an array of _selected values_.
 - **selected-items**: an array of selected items if items are passed as _list_.
 - **are-all-selected**: boolean, true if all options are selected.
+- **(itemclick)**: the handler will be called with 4 arguments by default:
+ - content,
+ - element,
+ - ev,
+ - params: {value: \<itemValue\>, isSelected: \<boolean\>, selectedValues: \<array of selected values\>}

 ### Options:

 - **select-all**: show "Select All" option.
 If value "default" is passed then all options will be preselected.
+Default: false.
 - **select-all-text**: string to be shown for "Select All" option.
+Default: 'Select All'.
 - **all-selected-text**: string to be shown when all items are selected.
+Default: 'All Selected'.
 - **all-selected-value**: a value to be returned when all options are selected (e.g. if its -1, then selectedValues will result in [-1]).
 - **value-prop**: property name to look up for value.
+Default: 'value'
 - **text-prop**: property name to look up for text.
+Default: 'text'.
 - **selected-prop**: property name to look up to check if an item should be selected.
+Default: 'isSelected'.
 - **disabled-prop**: property name to look up to check if an item should be disabled.
+Default: 'isDisabled'.
+- **click-event-name**: property name to look up to check if an item should be disabled.
+Default: 'itemclick'.

 ## Contributing